 Automated Driving in Focus

-In 2017, there will be an exciting novelty: The Formula Student Germany is launching a new competition for autonomous racing cars - Formula Student Driverless.
-For the first time, self-driving vehicles will be standing at the starting line including Driverless teams sponsored by Continental.
-We are excited and are looking forward to this challenge.
+In 2017, there was an exciting novelty: The Formula Student Germany launched a new competition for autonomous racing cars - Formula Student Driverless.
+For the first time, self-driving vehicles were standing at the starting line including Driverless teams sponsored by Continental.
+For more information, please have a look here.